Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 ## Data Exploration 🔍

 The Amazon Reviews dataset contained 58,075,027 observations and 15 variables.
 Exploratory analysis revealed that:
-- Star ratings were heavilt concentrated in the 4-5 star range.
+- Star ratings were heavily concentrated in the 4-5 star range.
 - Helpful votes and total votes were highly right-skewed.
 - Product categories varied substantially in review volume.
 - Technology-related categories such as Wireless and PC products received the largest number of reviews.